radj307/Phone-Touchpad/README.md

   - test.py is still a test version (I want to create a GUI that can inform us which Phone is being connected), play with it if you want.
   - run.py runs a server and receives any phone that wants to connect to it.

 Start the server by clicking the file touchpad.py (do not open Python IDLE).
-You should see your computer IP in the last line.
+You should see your computer's IP in the last line.
-Start the app on your phone, enter your computer IP and tada!! 😁
+Start the app on your phone, enter your computer's IP and tada!! 😁

 ![Example](example.png)